The ultimate guide to enjoying wet, winter and night riding in the PNW

 Shorts and Pants

 If it's cool and dry, I ride in my great fitting Abit Gear shorts that have a DWR (water repellent) finish to shed mist and spray.
-Underneath I use merino bike underwear and knee pads that are comfortable to pedal in.
+Underneath I use an ultra thin chamois and knee pads that are comfortable to pedal in.

 For underwear, I avoid thick chamois pads when I know I'm going to get wet, they hold too much moisture and feel like a gross, wet diaper.

-When sloppy and wet, partially waterproof shorts are fantastic.
+When sloppy and wet, partially waterproof shorts or pants are fantastic.
 I prefer shorts with a waterproof rear and breathable front like the Endura MT500 Spray.
 They keep the brown stripe from soaking through, and have some stretch.
-Most totally waterproof shorts suffer from poor fit, lack of stretch, and high cost.
+Fully waterproof shorts and pants are just too clammy and stiff.

 Again, wool is your friend.
-Don't ride in synthetic socks.
+Don't ride in fully synthetic socks.
 Just don't.
-Wear slightly thicker wool socks such as the Woolie Boolie, they're what I ride year-round.
+Wear slightly thicker wool socks such as the Woolie Boolie.
+I've found 25 - 50% merino is the perfect balance of warm-when-wet and fast-drying.
+Make sure your shoes aren't too tight as that will cut off circulation and cause frozen feet.

 If you clip in there are solid options for warm and/or waterproof shoes like those made by Lake.
 You can also try shoe covers, both thin waterproof and neoprene are common.
 Back in the day when I clipped in more I used these, but I tended to destroy them pretty quickly.